 5. You can make low-fuss healthier meals from scratch

-If you're looking to eat less meat to reduce the impact your diet has on the environment, or you just want to increase the nutrients in your diet, a slow cooker will be your new best friend.
+If you're looking to eat less meat, or you just want to increase the nutrients in your diet, a slow cooker will be your new best friend.

 The style of foods it cooks low and slow to perfection – curries, soups, stews, casseroles – are perfect for bulking out with extra nutritious (and cheap!) legumes, beans and pulses.
 Or you can ditch the meat completely.